 Incline changes the slope of your running path and can help add some crosstraining to your workout.
 The FS9i gives you power inclines up to 10 degrees AND power declines of 10 degrees.
 None of the other models have the decline option so it’s unique to the FS9i model.

 If you get the Nordictrack Freestride Trainer FS9i direct from the Manufacturer here, you can also get a Free wireless heart rate chest strap included.

 This is great since wireless monitors are much more accurate than hand sensors and you get constant feedback from the console window.

-Plus you don’t have to continually grasp the hand sensors – which can be annoying.
+Plus you don’t have to continually grasp the hand sensors – which can disrupt your upper body workout.

-If you’re looking for an upgrade on a traditional elliptical that lets you set your own pace and stride, the FS9i is a great option.
+If you’re looking for an upgrade on a traditional elliptical that lets you set your own pace and stride, the FS9i is a great, premium option.
 You’ll never “adapt” to one motion and can constantly challenge your body (and burn more calories) with this machine.

 Plus it’s the only Freestride Trainer that also gives you decline to add more ways to change up your routine.